 What exercises can you do with a plyo box?

-Here’s the interesting stuff.
-You can easily create a full body workout using the plyo box alone.
-Rapid intervals and high intensity structures work best for this type of workout, as you’ll be using your body weight as the resistance for most of the movements.
+Here’s the exciting stuff.
+You can easily create a full-body workout using the plyo box alone.
+Rapid intervals and high-intensity structures work best for this type of workout, as you’ll be using your body weight as the resistance for most of the movements.

-In the nature of the short and sharp, let’s get straight into it.
+Speaking of short and sharp, let’s get straight into it.

 Box jumps (burpee box jumps)

 Box jumps get their name from the plyo box.
 The most common use for this bit of kit is the box jump.
-An explosive exercise that will engage all of your core and lower body muscles.
+It’s an explosive exercise that will engage all of your core and lower body muscles.
 A few of these will definitely get you into the anaerobic zone.

 There’s room to take it even further.
-The burpee box jump involves performing the push up part of the burpee on the floor or with your hands on the box.
-You then return to standing and finish the movement with a box jump.
-Plyometrics at their most intense.
+The burpee box jump involves performing the burpee’s push-up part on the floor or with your hands on the box.
+You then return to standing and finish the movement with a box jump—plyometrics at their most intense.